Welcome | spec | C-PLOT | Support | Users | Contact

 fmt_read(file, format, array [, header [, flags]])

-Reads data from file using the indicated format into array, possibly assigning elements of the associative array or string header.
-Values for flags depend on the implementation for the particular file format.
-Contact CSS directly for more information on the fmt_read() function.
+Reads data from file using the indicated format into array, possibly assigning elements to header which can be an associative array or a string.
+Possible values for flags are below.

 fmt_write(file, format, array [, header [, flags]])